What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Additional Discussions and Future Work

-\textbf{Practical Implications of SHIFT.} The principles behind SHIFT suggest a promising paradigm for enhancing pre-trained foundation models.
+\textbf{Practical Implications of SHIFT.}\quad The principles behind SHIFT suggest a promising paradigm for enhancing pre-trained foundation models.
 We begin with a well-trained standard, non-recursive model (equivalent to Stage I).
 To improve its performance on tasks requiring complex, multi-step reasoning, we could introduce recursion into some of its blocks and continue to train (equivalent to Stage II).
 This approach leverages the base model's existing knowledge while reshaping the optimization landscape to unlock more powerful reasoning abilities, guided by the principles of the River-V-Valley.
-It represents a computationally efficient alternative to training a large recursive model from scratch and offers a valuable direction for future empirical investigation.
+It represents a computationally efficient alternative to training a large recursive model from scratch.
+Furthermore, our analysis inspires a broader architectural perspective, viewing recursion as a high-level structure to low-level architecture designs (\emph{e.g.}, linear or sparse attention).
+Future research may fuse these paradigms, combining the computational efficiency of specialized modules with the superior optimization dynamics driven by high-level recursive structures.
+These offer valuable directions for future empirical investigations.